rosell-dk/webp-express/README.txt

 1. WebP Express settings

 == Changelog ==
+= 0.11.3 =
+* Fixed bug: Alter HTML caused media library not to display images on some systems.
+Alter HTML is now disabled in admin mode.
+* Alter HTML (picture tags) could produce the source tags with "src" attribute.
+But source tags inside picture tags must use "srcset" attribute.
+Fixed.
+* Alter HTML (image urls): srcsets containing "x" descriptors wasn't handled (ie, srcset="image.jpg 1x")
+* Fixed rewrite rules when placed in root so they are confined to wp-content and uploads.
+In particular, they no longer apply in wp-admin area, which might have caused problems, ie with media library.
+* Added warning when rules are placed in root and "Convert non-existing webp-files upon request" feature is enabled and WebP Express rules are to be placed below Wordpress rules
+* Fixed bug: The code that determined if WebP Express had placed rules in a .htaccess failed in "CDN friendly" mode.
+The effect was that these rules was not cleaned up upon plugin deactivation

 = 0.11.2 =
 * Fixed bug which caused Alter HTML to fail miserably on some setups
 * AlterHTML now also looks for lazy load attributes in DIV and LI tags.